andrewcooke/choochoo/docs/impulse.md

 The figure above compares this model (SHRIMP `gamma`, `zero`) with curves from Edwards and Banister (TRIMP M/F) (see [Survey](#survey)).
+Since the different Impulse models depend on heart rate parameters (rest, max, FTHR) in different ways I used my own values.
 The SHRIMP data have been scaled to enable easy comparison (remember that overall scaling is arbitrary).

 A SHRIMP curve with `gamma` of 1 and `zero` of 0 is a reasonable match to Edwards (except that it is continuous rather than stepped).